 mijin chun is a visual artist, daydreamer, and quiet rebel.

-Mijin was born in New Jersey and mostly grew up in South Korea.
-She got through its notorious 7:00 AM to 10:00 PM high school hours while furtively drawing celebrities’ portraits or characters from graphic novels.
-She majored in fashion design at Seoul Women’s University and continued her studies at the Fashion Institute of Technology in New York City.
-Then she started her career as a fashion designer and illustrator in the city.
-Her artworks were collaborated on with various products sold at major stores such as Bloomingdale’s and Saks Fifth Avenue.
+Mijin was born in New Jersey and raised in South Korea.
+She endured the notorious Korean high school schedule – from 7:00 AM to 10:00 PM – while secretly sketching portraits of celebrities and graphic novel characters.
+After majoring in Fashion Design at Seoul Women’s University, she continued her studies at the Fashion Institute of Technology in New York City.
+She launched her career as a fashion designer and illustrator in New York, where her artwork was featured on products sold at premier retailers such as Bloomingdale’s and Saks Fifth Avenue.

-Marriage and motherhood rerouted her personal and professional paths dramatically.
-Since she reignited her passion for art in Fall 2023, her paintings have been selected for various juried exhibitions.
-In this journey, she won People’s Choice Award with her Newborn Trilogy in the Highly Animated Show (Beach Kraft Gallery/ Olney, MD) in 2024.
+While marriage and motherhood shifted her personal and professional journey, Mijin reignited her passion for art in the fall of 2023.
+Since then, her paintings have been selected for various juried exhibitions.
+Notably, she received the People’s Choice Award in the Highly Animated Show (Beach Kraft Gallery / Olney, MD) in both 2024 and 2025.

 Statement